 2. Look at your past successes

 Take a personal inventory of times in the past when you were rewarded or received praise on work projects or personality traits.
-The list you come up with can help you answer “What makes you unique?”
+The list you come up with can help in answering what makes you unique.

 3. Be passionate

 When two candidates have similar experiences and achievements, the one with the passion for the job is likely to win out.
 Be grounded, yet enthusiastic, with your responses — especially when it comes to showcasing how you're unique.
 Be proud of what makes you, well, you!

 Now that you know what you need to do to impress with your answer, here is what you should definitely not do: